csc-training/summerschool/welcome/docs/01-welcome.md

 # Attendance list

 - Please mark "x" for your name **every morning** in the list outside the lecture room
-- This is a hearbeat signal -- We wan't to keep track that no-one has gotten lost in the forest etc
+- This is a hearbeat signal -- We want to keep track that no-one has gotten lost in the forest etc
   - Before you do, please save [the phone numbers of organizers](https://github.com/csc-training/summerschool/wiki#contacts) in your phone

 # Code of conduct